Haunting Photographs of Auschwitz Memorial Camp

-This photo-feature is my humble homage to the people of various nationalities who were murdered in cold blood by Nazis during the World War-II Holocaust all around Eastern Europe.
+These Haunting Photographs of Auschwitz Memorial Camp are my humble homage to the people of various nationalities who were murdered in cold blood by Nazis during the World War-II Holocaust all around Eastern Europe.

 Last month, this desire was finally fulfilled.
 I visited Poland on a photography trip and besides visiting Warsaw and Krakow, I specially made time to visit Auschwitz.
 Unlike my other photo-trips, this time I stayed away from any preparation or specific study, as I wanted my psyche to confront an unprejudiced experience.
 It is almost like not reading the review of an eagerly awaited movie because of fear that the review might expose the plot.

 I drove from Krakow to Auschwitz, a neat little town with a population of just over 40,000.
 I chose a country road and avoided the Expressway.
-The distance of about 65 kilometers gave me more than a glimpse of the Polish countryside, which was as beautiful as in most of Europe.
+The distance of about 65 kilometres gave me more than a glimpse of the Polish countryside, which was as beautiful as in most of Europe.

 Upon reaching Auschwitz, I realised that it is no longer referred to as a concentration camp, but is now a well-maintained memorial and museum.
-Another fact I learned was that Auschwitz consists of not just one concentration camp, but three – Auschwitz-I (Auschwitz), Auschwitz-II (Birkenau) and Auschwitz-III (Monowitz) – each approximately 3 – 4 kilometers from the other.
+Another fact I learned was that Auschwitz consists of not just one concentration camp, but three – Auschwitz-I (Auschwitz), Auschwitz-II (Birkenau) and Auschwitz-III (Monowitz) – each approximately 3 – 4 kilometres from the other.
 As surprising as it may sound, this 10 sq. km. area accounted for the slaughter of anything from 1.5 to 5 million human beings, 85% of those being Jews.

 I reached Auschwitz-I at 8.30 A.M.
 This gave me 2 advantages – no entry fee (from 8 A.M. to 10 A.M. people are allowed in for free) and no queue (upon returning to Krakow, I heard horror stories of people being in the entry queue for over 2 hours).
 From a photography perspective, it also meant that I was able to get shots without too many tourists in them.